How To Get an Overtired Baby to Sleep

 How to Get an Overtired Baby to Sleep

-While there is no exact formula or blueprint to assure that your baby falls asleep right away, these are four common ways to help your baby drift off to sleep:
+While there is no exact formula or blueprint to assure that your baby falls asleep right away, these are four common ways to help get your baby to sleep:

 Breastfeed or Give a Bottle